galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

     - Align instruction with learners' level of complexity of thinking as well as experience.

-# Critical Learning theory: The hidden curriculum
+# Critical Learning theory: The Hidden Curriculum

-The hidden curriculum is learning that is incorporated by students even though these aspects do not appear explicitly in the official curriculum.
-Unlike the official curriculum, with its explicitly stated cognitive and affective objectives, the hidden curriculum, in this case, relies on those organisational aspects of classroom life that are generally not perceived by either students or teachers (Giroux, 2001).
-What students learn from the formally sanctioned content of the curriculum is much less important than what they learn from the ideological assumptions embodied in the three communicative systems of the school: the curricular system, the system of pedagogical styles of classroom control, and the evaluative system (Giroux, 2001).
+The concept of hidden curriculum refers to the learning that is incorporated by students though these aspects do not appear explicitly in the official curriculum relying on those organisational aspects of classroom life that are generally not perceived by either students or teachers ({% cite Giroux2018 %}).

-Through the hidden curriculum, students internalise values that emphasise respect for authority, punctuality, cleanliness, do- cility and conformity (Giroux, 2001).
-As García (2005) points out, although under democracy teachers feel impelled to disappear strategically from the scene, they place between themselves and the students a didactic and methodological structure which will act on the students' consciousness, insidiously moulding their personalities.

-Bowles and Gintis, cited by Giroux (2001), point out that students who are best suited to the social ordering of school also had significantly below average scores on measures of mental creativity and flexibility.
-The underlying message assimilated under the practices of the hidden curriculum points less to schools that help students think critically about the world they live in, than to schools that act as agents of social control (Giroux, 2001).
-The structure, organisation and content of contemporary teaching endows students with the personality needs required in the bureaucratically structured and hierarchically organised workforce (Giroux, 2001).
-The social processes of most classrooms militate against students developing a sense of community, given collectivity and social solidarity (Giroux, 2001).
-The school architecture linked to the cellular development of education constitutes a rectangular space that reflects the authoritarian conception of life within it (Planas et al., 2010).
-Elements such as exposure to a core of common subjects lead to a dissolution of individuality in the mass, in the collective, to a standardisation and homogenisation of psycho- logies (García Olivo et al., 2005).
+According the Hidden Curriculum Theory, what students learn from the formally sanctioned content of the curriculum is much less important than what they learn from the ideological assumptions embodied in the communicative systems.
+Through the hidden curriculum, students would internalise values that emphasise respect for authority, punctuality, cleanliness, docility and conformity ({% cite Giroux2018 %}).
+It considers that elements such as exposure to a core of common subjects would lead to a dissolution of individuality in the mass, in the collective, to a standardisation and homogenisation of psychologies ({% cite Olivo2005 %}).

-Through the use of the hidden curriculum, differences are repressed on a daily basis and the dissemination of the values and principles of our culture is stimulated, and this repression is accentuated by the moral figure of the educator (García Olivo et al., 2005).

-One of the obvious manifestations of the hidden curriculum that showed itself in all its intensity during the internship period was the hegemonic discourse mode, i.e. the expository discursive mode.
-In this discursive mode, the sender acts repeatedly on the receiver but gives him/her a passive role (Castejón, España and Ganzarain, 2004).

-If there were really an interest in fostering critical thinking, the discursive mode that should dominate in the classroom should be the in- terrogative one.
-As Sztajnzrajber (2013) states, questioning is an exercise in dismantling those certainties that are installed as layers of truths imposing the tyranny of the obvious.
-Questioning is a way of thinking, and that is why thinking is not only deriving conclusions, but often consists of the
-opposite: starting from the accepted conclusions of a community and turning them upside down (Sztajnzrajber, 2013).
+According the Hidden Curriculum Theory, if there is really an interest in **fostering critical thinking**, the **discursive mode that should dominate in the classroom should be the interrogative one**.
+It considers that questioning is a way of thinking, and that is why thinking is not only deriving conclusions, but often consists of the opposite: starting from the accepted conclusions of a community and turning them upside down ({% cite Sztajnszrajber2013 %}).

-As Giroux (2001) notes, no matter how progressive an approach to critical thinking may be, it will squander its own potential if it operates on the basis of a web of social relations in the classroom that are authoritarianly hierarchical and promote passivity, docility and silence.
+As {% cite Giroux2018 %} notes, no matter how progressive an approach to critical thinking may be, it will squander its own potential if it operates on the basis of a web of social relations in the classroom that are authoritarianly hierarchical and promote passivity, docility and silence.

 # Mental models